Acadesine

 Acadesine (INN), also known as 5-aminoimidazole-4-carboxamide-1-β-D-ribofuranoside, AICA-riboside, and AICAR, is an AMP-activated protein kinase activator which is used for the treatment of acute lymphoblastic leukemia and may have applications in treating other disorders such as diabetes.
-AICAR has been used clinically to treat and protect against cardiac ischemic injury.
+Acadesine has been used clinically to treat and protect against cardiac ischemic injury.
 The drug was first used in the 1980s as a method to preserve blood flow to the heart during surgery.

 Acadesine is an adenosine regulating agent developed by PeriCor Therapeutics and licensed to Schering-Plough in 2007 for phase III studies.
 The drug is a potential first-in-class agent for prevention of reperfusion injury in CABG surgery.
 Schering began patient enrollment in phase III studies in May 2009.
 The trial was terminated in late 2010 based on an interim futility analysis.